mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-12.md

 :::
 ---

 I would like to start today's lecture with a short recap.
-Let’s revisit our discussion of **helicity and chirality** and examine pion decay: $\pi^+ \to \mu^+ u_\mu$.
+Let’s revisit our discussion of **helicity and chirality** and examine pion decay: $\pi^+ \to \mu^+ \nu_\mu$.
 I would like you to compare this decay.
 Start by drawing this two-body decay in the rest frame of the pion, indicating momenta and chirality.
 The vertex is a weak interaction, so the produced particles have definite chiral properties—left or right.
 On this diagram, chirality is related to spin orientation in the high-mass limit.
 Given these chiral configurations, what are the ratios of the matrix elements?
 Which phase space is bigger?
 And which decay is more likely for the pion?
 Let’s take three minutes.

 ---